 Our programme encompasses three elements that set out to offer support, training and experience to university students:

-- Aspiring Solicitors Black Mentoring scheme: We’ll be welcoming 8-10 Black and/or mixed Black students to attend workshops with us, as well as partnering them with a mentor from the firm who will help develop their understanding of life as a lawyer at the firm.
+- Aspiring Solicitors Black Talent Mentoring scheme: We’ll be welcoming 8-10 students to attend workshops with us, as well as partnering them with a mentor from the firm who will help develop their understanding of life as a lawyer at the firm.
 This scheme runs from September to December.

 We asked members of our Stephenson Harwood Advancing Racial and Ethnic Diversity (SHARED) network to explain why the firm is so passionate about its new Black Talent programme.